 - Multiple forms of authentication supported by Azure Active Directory, which can eliminate the need to store passwords

 - Customers can manage database permissions using external (Azure AD) groups.

-- Azure AD authentication uses MySQL database users to authenticate identities at the database level
+- Azure AD authentication uses PostgreSQL database roles to authenticate identities at the database level

-- Support of token-based authentication for applications connecting to Azure Database for MySQL
+- Support of token-based authentication for applications connecting to Azure Database for PostgreSQL